wagoid/easy-vet/README.md

 1. Open your shell and go to the 'static-files-server' folder.
 2. Run `npm install`
 3. Run `node index.js`
-4. Open your shell and go to the client folder.
+4. Now go to the client folder.
 5. Run `npm install`
-6. Run `grunt browserify
+6. Run `grunt browserify`
 7. Now open localhost with the port you specified in process.env.PORT (default is 8080)